-S-Crib One-Time-Password OTP Authentication – WordPress Plugin
+OTP and Password Authentication – WordPress Plugin

-Wordpress has a possibly unfair, but poor reputation for security.
 Most WordPress sites are setup so that one can login from anywhere at anytime.
 This creates a great opportunity for hackers to guess your password.
 With your password they’ll take over your blog and fill it with spam messages and articles.
 See our blog post about the passwords used to attempt access to our, almost unknown, WordPress site.

 Our solution comprises two elements:

 - Something better than passwords that you have to remember

 - Tools that inform you when someone attacks your website.

 S-CRIB OTP Authentication allows using one-time passwords.
 These are passwords that change each time you login.
 If someone steals your password, it will not work when he/she will try to use it.
 At the moment, the plugin implements counter-based algorithm (OATH HOTP only) but time-based OTPs can be added if you ask for them.

 We have also built a strong system for alerting users when someone tries to hack into their website, we will add link to this system in the next version of the plugin.

 One time passwords (OTP) replace static passwords that do not change with codes that change every time.
 When you login with OTPs, you may feel much safer when using insecure networks, internet cafes, and so on.
 If some listens to and records your password, they will not be able use it again, as it is valid only for one login.